sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Gambler Mementos**

-1. Gambling debts owed you by someone whoís gone missing.
+1. Gambling debts owed you by someone who√≠s gone missing.
-2. Your lucky coin that youíve always won back after gambling it away.
+2. Your lucky coin that you√≠ve always won back after gambling it away.
 3. The deeds to an alien-infested duranium mine, a mansion on a remote, abandoned planet, and several other valueless properties.
-4. A pawn shop ticket for a valuable itemóif you can gather enough money to redeem it.
+4. A pawn shop ticket for a valuable item√≥if you can gather enough money to redeem it.
 5. The hard-to-sell heirloom that someone really wants back.
 6. Loaded dice or marked cards.
 They grant advantage on gambling checks when used, but can be discovered when carefully examined by someone with the appropriate tool proficiency (dice or cards).
 7. An invitation to an annual

-high-stakes game to which you canít even afford the ante.
+high-stakes game to which you can√≠t even afford the ante.

 1. A two-faced coin.
-2. A torn half of a cardóa long-lost relative is said to hold the other half.
+2. A torn half of a card√≥a long-lost relative is said to hold the other half.
 3. An ugly trinket that its former owner claimed had hidden psionic powers.

 ## Miner